trteodor/Unit_Tests_EmbCode_example/README.md

 "Link"

-The video is in Polish
+In this video, I speak in Polish language

 After familiarizing myself with the "makefile" syntax, **_I created my own build system_** for Unit Tests with "Unity"
 * In my opinion, the created building system is very easy and convenient